 Tour de France kids guide - the basics

-Although named the Tour de France, the race ventures into other countries such as Belgium, Italy and Spain.
-In previous years, stages have been held in Britain but no such luck this year.
+Although named the Tour de France, the race sometimes ventures into other countries such as Belgium, Italy and Spain.
+In previous years, stages have been held in Britain.

-This year the Tour de France riders will cycle 3,540km (2,200 miles) over 21 Stages.
-There are 9 flat stages, 5 hilly stages, 5 mountain stages and 2 time trial stages.
+This year the Tour de France riders will cycle 3,329 km (just over 2,000 miles) over 21 Stages.
+There are 8 flat stages, 5 hilly stages, 6 mountain stages and 2 time trial stages.
 There are also 2 rest days.

 On two days the riders and their bikes have to fly across France to get from the end of one stage to the start of the next.

 This year the Tour de France final stage is on Sunday 29th July 2018, in Paris.